haileytapia/portfolio/ManageSubscriptionsDomoListings.md

     <img src="https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ublr" width="470">

 You are no longer subscribed to the listing, but you still have access to it until the next scheduled payment date, which displays in red text on the listing Details page.
-You can renew the subscription before this date by following the steps to [renew a subscription](ManageSubscriptionsDomoListings#renew-a-subscription).
+Renew the subscription before this date by following the steps to [renew a subscription](ManageSubscriptionsDomoListings#renew-a-subscription).

 ![Next scheduled payment date](https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ubmk)